Tarr seeks more whale patrols to reduce entanglements

 Tarr's proposal comes as the federal government rolls out new right whale protection rules, which were released by the National Oceanic and Atmospheric Administration on Thursday.
 They require lobster and crab fisheries in the Northeast to reduce the number of vertical lines in the water.

-Driven to the brink of extinction in the 20th century by whalers, right whales are more recently at risk from ship collisions and entanglement in fishing gear.
+Driven to the brink of extinction in the 20th century by whalers, right whales are more recently at risk from ship collisions and fishing gear entanglements.

 Scientists say the population of North Atlantic right whales has dwindled to about 360.
 The species has also been hindered by poor reproduction and several years of high mortality, research has shown.

-Fishing groups support more funding for marine patrols, saying the expanded surveillance will help reduce collisions with non-fishing vessels and locate abandoned gear that leads to many of the entanglements.
+Fishing groups support more funding for marine patrols, saying the expanded surveillance would help reduce collisions with nonfishing vessels and locate abandoned gear that leads to many of the entanglements.

-Environmental activists want voters to ban commercial fishing nets and gear in state waters to prevent entanglements of whales and turtles.
+Environmental activists want voters to ban commercial fishing nets and gear in state waters to prevent entanglements involving whales and turtles.

-But commercial fisherman say the move will doom an industry that is already struggling amid stringent regulation and closures of fishing areas.
+But commercial fisherman say the move would doom an industry that is already struggling amid stringent regulation and closures of fishing areas.

 Earlier this year, the state's lobster fishery was closed for more than a month following whale sightings.